MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-concretejob.md

 ---
-Description: 'A concrete version of the CIM\_Job class.
-This class represent a generic instantiable unit of work to run, such as a batch or a print job.' ms.assetid: 'fad4d894-d1f5-428d-819f-74966dd9f410'
+Description: A concrete version of the CIM\_Job class.
+This class represent a generic instantiable unit of work to run, such as a batch or a print job. ms.assetid: fad4d894-d1f5-428d-819f-74966dd9f410
-title: 'CIM\_ConcreteJob class'
+title: CIM\_ConcreteJob class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_ConcreteJob class